Sancho-M/Sensors2Modbus/README.md

 ### ⚠️ Attention

-Click "reload utility" (tray) after changing the configuration.
+After making changes to the configuration,
+"click the reload utility" option in the tray.